-Because it is all about the balance!
-I am never saying no to classic fudgy brownies, cheesy enchiladas and a rosemary butter steak, but that does not mean all our meals have to be less healthy (to our bodies, NOT our minds, my mind needs brownies to stay sane).
+Because it is all about balance!
+I am never saying no to classic fudgy brownies, cheesy enchiladas, and a rosemary butter steak, but that does not mean all our meals have to be less healthy (to our bodies, NOT our minds, my mind needs brownies to stay sane).

 What is fennel and how do we use it?